RosettaCommons/documentation/Antibody-Design-Strategy-Analysis.md

 ### Enrichments
 ![ ](https://github.com/RosettaCommons/documentation/blob/master/images/antibody_design_strat_analysis_enrichments.png?raw=true)

+- Recovery
-Here, you can output CDR Length and Cluster alignments of the top scoring decoys, in addition to the overall enrichments of cluster and CDR length.
+- - Output CDR Length and Cluster recoveries to the set reference antibody for combined and separate strategies.

+- Alignments
+- - Output CDR Length and Cluster alignments for combined and separate strategies.

+- Enrichment
+- - Not currently implemented.
+Will eventually give enrichment information of each CDR length and cluster.
+Perhaps even positional information derived from clustal omega and multiple CDR statistics.

 ### Filters
 These are accessed by the File menu.
 You can set dG, dSASA, and total score filters that will be used across the whole program (except for the Antibody Features R scripts).
 You can also set custom filters that use sqlite3 syntax.
-This is useful to exclude certain lengths or a minimum number of antigen contact.
+This is useful to exclude certain lengths or a minimum number of antigen contacts.